 Weed is a recreational as well as a very effective medicinal drug, depending on the nature of someone’s issues.
 When people think of marijuana, they tend to focus on the most popular strain containing THC.
 However, what many people do not know is that CBD oils are derived from the cannabis plant as well, though CBD does not cause a sensation of body or mind highs.
 Instead, CBD acts as a muscle relaxer, pain reliever, and calming agent.

-The only true detriment of distributing CBD oil to Yorkie Poos is the potential for an increase in anxious symptoms.
+The only true detriment of distributing CBD oil to Yorkie Poos is the potential for an increase in anxiety symptoms.
 However, this can only happen if there is a trace amount of THC in the CBD and if your Yorkie Poo is incredibly sensitive to minor levels of THC.
-This is incredibly rare, but other than this very unlikely situation, CBD is harmless.
+This is incredibly rare but other than this very unlikely situation, CBD is harmless.

 Hemp oil is similar to CBD oil in the sense that they are not hallucinogenic or cause temporary changes to the brain.
 The greatest difference between hemp oil and CBD oil is that hemp oil contains absolutely no THC, not even in trace amounts.
 Hemp oil comes directly from hemp plants, which are free of THC, whereas CBD can also be extracted from the cannabis plant.
 As such, CBD oils can potentially contain a very minimal amount of THC, though your Yorkie Poo will never experience a brain or body high from CBD products.